1 – (1:1-8)

 Taking the Religion out of Philippians – Christ as Satisfaction

-I love to go to these books that are usually presented in a religious way so that I can “undo that”.
-Usually, the way people talk about Philippians is as if Paul is a pattern of having a good attitude.
-“You need to have a good attitude like Paul.
+I love to go to these books that are usually presented in a religious way and bring a fresh perspective to them.
+Usually, the way people talk about Philippians is as if Paul is a pattern of having a “good attitude”.
+They say, “You need to have a good attitude like Paul.
 Think about how Paul was in prison.
 You don’t see him complaining!”
-It is another example of seeing the “leaves moving” but not identifying the source – the wind, the life as we discussed in John 3 (Jn 3:8).
+This is an example of seeing the effect, the “leaves moving” but not identifying the source – the wind, the life as in John 3 (Jn 3:8).

 There is a joy and an enjoyment in Philippians because Paul says, “even if I’m poured out as a drink offering upon the sacrifice and service of your faith, I rejoice” (Phil 2:17).
-The drink offering is a reference to the offerings of the priesthood.
-There was the burnt offering, the meal offering, the peace offering, the sin offering and the trespass offering.
+The drink offering is a reference to the offerings of the priesthood in the old testament.
+There was the burnt offering the meal offering , the peace offering, the sin offering and the trespass offering.
 Then there was the drink offering, which was poured on the sacrifices.
 It was wine, representing (in type) our enjoyment of Christ that is the product of our fellowship with God concerning Christ.
 Paul said he was being poured out as a drink offering upon the sacrifice and service of their faith.
 That is how he looked at his upcoming death.
-It would be the pouring out of his enjoyment of Christ as wine.
+It would be the “pouring out” of his enjoyment of Christ as wine.
 This is Paul hitting the “peak” of what is possible in terms of being transcendent and triumphant in the exaltation of the resurrected Christ within him.

 If you read this book and do not focus on Christ, it will just be “ethical encouragement” to have a good attitude.
 That is not what this book is about at all!
 It’s about the supply of the Spirit for the magnification of Christ in my body to save me from myself and even bring me into an enjoyment that’s likened to a drink offering, because it comes “wine” in me.